Talking Social Green with Monty Don for the BBC

 The third episode, about the Netherlands and including the Geuzenhof, will be broadcast on:

-Friday, 30 January 2026, 8:00 pm (NL time) on BBC Two.
+Friday, 30 January 2026, 8:00 pm (NL time) on BBC 2.

 After months of preparation, the cameras finally rolled at Easter last year.
 Perfectly fitting the setting, Monty Don arrived by boat along the Kostverlorenvaart canal and moored opposite the Geuzenhof.

-The Geuzenhof housing complex was developed in the 1930s as a social green experiment by contractor Huibert van Saane.
-The spacious communal gardens were designed by renowned garden architect Mien Ruys.
-My long-term documentation of the Geuzen neighborhood, where I live, focuses on the area’s integration of social and green principles.
+My long-term documentation of the Geuzen neighbourhood, where I live, focuses on the area’s integration of social and green principles.

 Monty Don – journalist, television presenter (incl.
 Gardeners’ World), and a passionate gardener himself – was interested in how social cohesion and the gardens have continued to evolve to this day.

 On my balcony, we talked about Van Saane’s social ideas and observed how Mien Ruys’s garden design transformed the Geuzenhof garden into a stage.
+We also spoke about green ownership, the gardens of our childhood, and how many people it takes to design a garden that can thrive for generations – though not everything made it on screen.

 It was an energizing day filled with inspiring conversations.